Hundreds of UCI Health co-workers celebrate grand opening of Tony and Daisy Fan Family Café in Irvine

 Food offerings for patients and families range from coffee and matcha to pastries and avocado toast

-Irvine, Calif. — More than 300 co-workers, including UCI Health President and CEO Chad Lefteris, and Chief Operating Officer Nathan Shinagawa, recently came together to celebrate grand opening of the Tony and Daisy Fan Family Café on the first floor of the Chao Family Comprehensive Cancer Center and Ambulatory Care building in Irvine.
+Irvine, Calif. — More than 300 co-workers, including UCI Health President and CEO Chad Lefteris, and Chief Operating Officer Nathan Shinagawa, recently came together to celebrate the grand opening of the Tony and Daisy Fan Family Café on the first floor of the Chao Family Comprehensive Cancer Center and Ambulatory Care building in Irvine.

 Shinagawa welcomed attendees and expressed his excitement that co-workers, patients and their families could now enjoy the variety of culinary and beverage offerings.
 He also spoke about the important role that nutrition plays in health and overall well-being.